Elementary History/Social Studies Resources

 Did you know that increased time teaching Social Studies has been shown to raise Language Arts test scores for ELL and socio-disadvantaged youth by 20-25%?

 Do you want to teach Social Studies, but don't know where to start?
-Find everything you need to start using Inquiry Journeys through our SFUSD extended pilot to begin teaching Social Studies in your classroom today.
-Here you will find everything from the application to get started as a pilot participant, to virtual read aloud libraries that are tied to the curriculum, to professional development resources.
-As a pilot participant all you have to do is use the curriculum and make time for Social Studies in your classroom.
+Find everything you need to start using Inquiry Journeys our SFUSD adopted curriculum to begin teaching Social Studies in your classroom today.
+Here you will find everything from sample pacing guides to virtual read aloud libraries that are tied to the curriculum.
+You can also look here to find professional development resources tied to Inquiry Journeys

 Additional Social Studies Resources Link to this section